Workplace bullying and harassment

 - seek support

-- make a harassment complaint outside of your workplace.
+- make a bullying complaint outside of your workplace.

 Talk to the person